crux

 What does Crux actually do?

 Two situations.
-Opening a new place: concept and feasibility, venue and lease review, a menu built to a food-cost target, the setup before the doors open, and the launch itself.
+Opening a new place: concept and feasibility, venue and site review, a menu built to a food-cost target, the setup before the doors open, and the launch itself.
 Fixing an existing one: a full read of the shop as it trades now, its leaks named and ranked, and the systems tightened so it holds under a full room and runs without the owner on the floor.
 Licensing, photography and video sit alongside both.

 How is Crux different from other restaurant consultants in Singapore?